Kanazawa Ishikawa, Japan Travel Guide

 Many popular sites have accessible routes, and transport options are improving.

-Support for graphic and hearing impairments varies.
+Support for pictorial and hearing impairments varies.

 Seek specialized information for detailed accessibility planning.